Responses

 "stream": true

-}Streaming responses are sent as Server-Sent Events with event objects such as response creation, output text deltas, and completion.
+}Streaming responses are sent as Server-Sent Events with event objects such as response creation, output text deltas, function-call argument deltas, and completion.
+Each JSON data object includes a type field matching the SSE event name and a sequence_number, for example:

 The proxy returns response IDs for client compatibility.
 Persistent retrieval, cancellation, and deletion endpoints may exist for compatibility paths, but generation itself should be treated as stateless unless your client stores conversation state.